Shimizu-Technology/dentist-appointment-backend/README.md

    ```

 **Admin vs. Regular User**:
-- An admin user (`role == "admin"`) has full CRUD access to Appointment Types, Dentists, and all Appointments.
+- An admin user (`role == "admin"`) has **full** CRUD access to Appointment Types, Dentists, and all Appointments.
-- A regular user can only manage their own data (appointments, dependents).
+- A regular user can only manage their own appointments and dependents.

 ---